EdLlewellin/PyroTracker/README.md

 ## Description

 PyroTracker provides a graphical user interface (GUI) for tracking volcanic pyroclasts in eruption videos.
-Users can load a video, navigate through frames, manage different coordinate systems (Top-Left, Bottom-Left, Custom Origin), **optionally define a pixel-to-meter scale,** mark the changing position of specific pyroclasts over time to generate tracks, and save/load this track data.
+Users can load a video, navigate through frames, manage different coordinate systems (Top-Left, Bottom-Left, Custom Origin), **optionally define a pixel-to-meter scale manually or by drawing a line on a feature of known length,** mark the changing position of specific pyroclasts over time to generate tracks, and save/load this track data.

-The tool features interactive zoom and pan capabilities, frame-by-frame navigation, optional auto-advancing, multi-track management with visibility controls, track selection via table or image view clicks, visual feedback for marked tracks, **an optional on-screen scale bar,** persistent visual preferences (colors, sizes), and a video metadata viewer.
-Coordinate system information, **custom origins, and scaling factors (if set) are saved and loaded with track files, allowing data to be output in either pixels or meters.**
+The tool features interactive zoom and pan capabilities, frame-by-frame navigation, optional auto-advancing, multi-track management with visibility controls, track selection via table or image view clicks, visual feedback for marked tracks, **an optional on-screen scale bar and scale definition line,** persistent visual preferences (colors, sizes), and a video metadata viewer.
+Coordinate system information, custom origins, **scaling factors, and defined scale line coordinates (if set) are saved and loaded with track files, allowing data to be output in either pixels or meters.**

 Built using Python with the PySide6 (Qt6) framework for the GUI and OpenCV for video handling.
 Uses Python's standard `logging` module for diagnostics and Qt's `QSettings` for preference persistence.